 Cowes, Isle of Wight

-The little sailing town of Cowes became the world’s first yachting centre in 1815 and is justly famous as the birthplace of world yacht racing.
-Its position on the Solent is unrivalled with beautiful views stretching over the sea and surrounding areas.
+The little sailing town of Cowes became the world’s first yachting centre in 1815 and is famous as the birthplace of world yacht racing.
+Its position on the Solent is unrivaled with beautiful views stretching over the sea and surrounding areas.